 The traffic-free Millennium Coastal Park cycle-way forms a scenic link in the 186-mile Celtic Trail which links major towns and attractions in south Wales.
 It traverses the new Millennium Wetlands reserves, a golf course, the new Millennium Quays, a seafront, six fishing lakes, Bury Port Harbour and ends up at Pembrey Country Park.

 Pembrey Country Park, an eight-mile (13km) long sandy beach, the Cefn Sidan Sands, is just down the road from Kidwelly.
 This is a perfect family holiday spot with train rides, golf and camping.

 Kidwelly Castle's substantial remains are a rebuilding of an original 12th-century castle on the same site.
 Overlooking the tidal water of the River Gwendraeth, it kept guard on the coast for the Normans and construction continued off and on through the 16th century.
 In the 1500's it belonged to the Tudors.
 A gatehouse constructed in the 1400s still stands in the town.

 Its once famous resident, the Welsh poet Dylan Thomas, put the village of Laugharne on the map.
 He is best known internationally for his play, "Under Milkwood".
 His most famous poem is "Do Not Go Gentle Into That Good Night."
 An alcoholic, he died at the early age of 39.
 He lived in the Boathouse, now a heritage centre, and is buried at St Martin's Church in the town.
 There is also a superb medieval castle in the village.

-The National Wool Museum near Newcastle Emlyn provides an insight into the woolen industry by displaying the techniques and technology of yesterday and providing, at the same time, a working woolen mill.
+The National Wool Museum near Newcastle Emlyn provides an insight into the woollen industry by displaying the techniques and technology of yesterday and providing, at the same time, a working woollen mill.
 The process from wool to cloth is demonstrated.
 Visitors also learn about the community that was a vital part of the mills.

 More information on Carmarthenshire: